You can use Tessie to control your Tesla automatically. Tessie has different types of automations, listed below.

 The features found under Schedule are built-in to your Tesla and are designed to schedule charging.

 Automation is a feature unique to Tessie.
 It allows virtually unlimited vehicle control, including scheduling charging.

 Schedule runs from your vehicle and Automation runs from Tessie in the cloud.
 Both operate independently.
 See Scheduled Charging Comparison to discover what's best for you.

 Nope!
 You don't even need your phone to be on.
 Tessie automagically runs your automations in the cloud so they get executed regardless of your device.

 If you have a location specified for your automation, it's possible that your Tesla was outside of it.
 Make sure the location is large enough to cover where the vehicle is.

 Tessie will try to execute your automation for 60 seconds.
-If it didn't, that means the car was unreachable.
-This means the car wouldn't wake up in time or there was a WiFi or cellular signal issue in the car.
+If it didn't, that means the vehicle was unreachable.
+This means the vehicle wouldn't wake up in time or there was a WiFi or cellular signal issue in the vehicle.

 Restarting your Tesla will often fix both issues.